£100k - £20m

 Updating a property from your portfolio is a great way to potentially increase property value, or attract new buyers and tenants willing to pay premium prices for premium properties.

 There are often cheaper assets available at auction that need renovation or refurbishment works.
 You can use a refurbishment loan to do the work quickly, and then sell the property on.

-We also provide HMO conversion loans.
+We also provide Houses in Multiple Occupation conversion loans.
 This allows landlords to potentially increase their monthly yield by converting their current buy-to-let property into a house of multiple occupancy.